Kia e-Niro

 Kia’s trim levels make a lot of sense because, for the most part, they follow a sensible numerical order.
 The higher the number, the more kit you get.

-> Kia e-Niro ‘2’ - Cheapest variant with mod-cons like adaptive cruise control and keyless go
+> Kia e-Niro ‘2’ - the 2 is the cheapest variant with mod-cons like adaptive cruise control and keyless go

 Kia e-Niro history